Ph.D. (Art History), Brown University, 1987

 Mary Morton, "Hippolyte Taine's Lectures at the École des Beaux Arts and Taineism in Late Nineteenth-Century Art Historiography," Department of History of Art and Architecture, Brown University, 1997

-Stephanie Wittich, “Reminiscences: The Medievalisms of Wassily Kandinsky” (chief supervisor: thesis in progress)
+Stephanie Wittich, “Reminiscences: The Medievalisms of Wassily Kandinsky” (chief supervisor)

 Claire Feagan, “Surrealist Castle Culture: Gothic Traces in Surrealist Aesthetics” (chief supervisor)

 Erin Rothstein, “Pablo Picasso and Primitivism: An Exploration of “Non-Western” and Medieval Influences in Les Demoiselles d’Avignon (1907)” (chief supervisor)

 Siân Evans, “The Book of Kells’ Ornament and Audience” (chief supervisor)

 Adam Stead, “The Visitatio Sepulchri: Acting, Ausstattung and Audience in Medieval Germany” (chief supervisor)

 Amanda Morhart, “Giorgio Vasari: Imitation and Invention in Painting and Lives” (co-supervisor with Prof. Madeline Lennon and program examiner)

 Jessica Marshall, “Viollet-le-Duc’s Writing and Reconstruction: Gothic and Otherwise” (chief supervisor)

 Carrie Vassallo, “The Early Years of Art History in English-Speaking Canada: McMaster, Toronto and Queen’s Universities, ca. 1930-1945" (chief supervisor)